Coronavirus: Nine further deaths and 4,842 new cases confirmed in the State

 Health sources said that hospitals were preparing to use ventilators outside intensive care units if the ICUs reach capacity in the next week.
 The health service has about 400 ICU beds but has access to about 1,800 ventilators.

-Ministers and senior officials say next week will see the most severe test of the health service since the pandemic began as a proportion of the very high numbers of positive cases reported since Christmas will become seriously ill and require hospital care.“Next week is it,” one minister said.
+Ministers and senior officials say next week will see the most severe test of the health service since the pandemic began as a proportion of the very high numbers of positive cases reported since Christmas will become seriously ill and require hospital care.

-There are some signs that the post-Christmas surge of infections may be abating, with the positivity rate of tests and GP referrals showing signs of easing off.

-But there was further worry last night when the Chief Medical Officer Tony Holohan confirmed that three cases of the South African variant of the virus had been detected in Ireland.